astronomer/airflow-guides/guides/dags.md

 tags: ["Airflow UI", "DAGs", "Basics"]
 ---

 In Airflow, a DAG is a data pipeline defined in Python code.
 DAG stands for "directed, acyclic, graph".
-In that graph, each node represents a task which completes a unit of work, and each edge represents a dependency between tasks.
+Within that graph, each node represents a task which completes a unit of work, and each edge represents a dependency between tasks.

 In this guide, we'll cover the background of DAGs, how to define a DAG in Python, and DAG parameters that all users should be aware of.